 Reinsurance makes the assuming reinsurer liable to the ceding company to the extent of the reinsurance; however, it does not discharge the ceding company from its primary liability to its policyholders in the event the reinsurer cannot or refuses to pay its obligations under such reinsurance.
 We monitor the financial strength of our reinsurers and do not believe that we are currently exposed to any material credit risk through our reinsurance arrangements because our reinsurance is recoverable from large, well-capitalized reinsurance companies.
-At December 31, 2016, \$3.5 million of our reinsurance recoverables were collateralized by cash or letters of credit and an additional \$355.7 million was held in trust accounts for reinsurance recoverables specifically related to the LPT Agreement.
+At December 31, 2017, \$3.5 million of our reinsurance recoverables were collateralized by cash or letters of credit and an additional \$380.8 million was held in trust accounts for our benefit in support of reinsurance recoverables related to the LPT Agreement.

-The following table provides information regarding our ceded reinsurance recoverables for losses and LAE as of December 31, 2016.
+The following table provides information regarding our ceded reinsurance recoverables for losses and LAE as of December 31, 2017.